apollographql/apollo-ios/CodegenProposal.md

 For this reason, only a `RootSelectionSet` can be executed by a `GraphQLExecutor`.
 Executing a non-root `SelectionSet` would result in fields from its parent `RootSelectionSet` not being collected into the `ResponseDict` for the `SelectionSet`'s data.

 # Cache Key Resolution

-For normalization of cache data, a mechanism for providing unique cache keys for entities is necessary.
-In the previous version of Apollo, this was configured via a single `cacheKeyForObject` closure that could be set on the `ApolloClient`.
-In version 1.0, this configuration will move to extensions on the Schema Types.

 Each generated object can provide a function for computing it's cache key by conforming to the `CacheKeyProvider` protocol.
 Extensions can be created manually to provide conformance to this protocol on object types.